 Elizabeth Orndorff worked in advertising, public relations and publications production before turning to fiction and playwriting.
 She has degrees from Grove City College (PA), University of Georgia, and University of Kentucky, where she taught journalism.
 Her play Death by Darkness won the International Mystery Writers Festival in 2007 and the Southern Playwrights Competition in 2008.
 In 2009, her play Aidan’s Gift won the Kentucky Theatre Association’s playwriting award.
 She won a Wurlitzer Foundation Fellowship to live and write plays in Taos, New Mexico, during 2010.
 In 2012 she won a month-long artists exchange in Northern Ireland.
 She lives in Danville, Kentucky.

-Ellen Struve is an Omaha-based playwright.
-Her play Prince Max’s Trewly Awful Trip to the Desolat Interior was selected for the 2015 PlayPenn Playwrights’ Conference, presented at Great Plains Theatre Conference PlayFest and will premiere in 2017 at Red Theatre in Chicago, IL.
+Ellen Struve is an award-winning Omaha-based playwright.
+Her plays have been produced across the country.
+Her play Prince Max’s Trewly Awful Trip to the Desolat Interior was selected for the 2015 PlayPenn Playwrights’ Conference and presented at Great Plains Theatre Conference PlayFest at Joslyn Art Museum.
 Recommended Reading for Girls was an O’Neill National Playwrights Conference semi-finalist.
-She is a Nebraska Arts Council Individual Artist Fellow, WhyArts resident artist and Bemis Center for the Arts community artist.
-In 2017 she will be Creighton University’s first ever playwright-in-residence, developing The Dairy Maid-Right and co-teaching Theatre for Social Justice.
+She is a Nebraska Arts Council Individual Artist Fellow, Omaha Creative Institute Peer Facilitator, WhyArts resident artist and Bemis Center community artist.
+In 2017 she will be Creighton University’s playwright-in-residence, developing The Dairy Maid-Right and co-teaching Theatre for Social Justice.

 Elliot Huxtable is a director/playwright living in Canterbury, Kent.
 His first play, an adaptation of Cervantes’ Don Quixote was performed at the University of Kent in 2013.
 A semi-professional theatre director, Elliot has worked with the Canterbury Shakespeare Festival since its inauguration in 2015, directing A Midsummer Night’s Dream (2015), The Merchant of Venice (2016) and Julius Caesar (2017).
 Professional work in London includes Politic Man in December 2016, with a tour in early 2017.
 He also works with Kent Coast Theatre in Whitstable, recently as an assistant director on Animal Farm (2016), and as director on Ellen (2017).